Institute for Responsible Citizenship

-The Institute for Responsible Citizenship is an intensive leadership development program for talented African-American men.
-Its mission is to prepare men to be exemplary citizens and leaders.
+The Institute for Responsible Citizenship is a leadership program for college students.
+Its mission is to prepare citizens and leaders.

 History

 The Institute for Responsible Citizenship was founded in 2003 by William A. Keyes, IV.
 Recipient of the 2010 Mac A. Stewart Distinguished Award for Service presented by Ohio State University, Keyes has previously worked in the legislative and executive branches of the U.S. Federal Government and public affairs consulting.
 Keyes received a degree from the School of Journalism and Mass Communication at the University of North Carolina (UNC).
 He has served as a senior policy advisor at the White House and a member of Board of Visitors and later part of the Board of Trustees at UNC.

 Programs

 The Institute was founded on five core beliefs: